Guru Energy Drink Disrupts Market with Plant-Based Energy

 - Consumers Can Pick among the Various Options

-Sparkling water can be healthy, but it can also be boring, so it’s nice to play around and try the various flavors of Guru Energy Drink.
-Many consumers may also appreciate the fact that the brand tries to provide more distinct flavors than the one commonly seen in the market.
+Sparkling water can be healthy, but it can also be boring, so it’s nice to play around and try the various flavors of Guru.
+Many consumers may also appreciate the fact that the brand tries to provide more distinct flavors than the ones commonly seen in the market.
 This could probably explain why they’ve decided not to offer fruity Gurus for now.

 Besides the flavors, consumers can also choose between two sizes, which are 8 and 12 ounces.
 While the options for sizes are limited, they can help streamline the consumers’ decision-making process.